-Mr Wong more recently took on the role as co-chair of the multi-ministerial task force on Covid-19, alongside Health Minister Gan Kim Yong, in leading the Government’s pandemic response.
+When the COVID-19 pandemic hit, Mr Wong took on the role as co-chair of the multi-ministerial task force on Covid-19, alongside then Health Minister Gan Kim Yong, in leading the Government’s pandemic response.

 UNESCO World Heritage Site